Giving birth is an exciting event in any woman’s life – but it’s good to be prepared! Here are 15 things you might not know about childbirth recovery.

 3. You’ll Still Probably Look Pregnant

-So, this isn’t a hard and fast rule but the majority of women still look about six months pregnant after giving birth.
-This can be surprising to people who brought their pre-pregnancy clothes to the hospital, expecting to slip into them right afterward.
+So, this isn’t a hard and fast rule, but the majority of women still look about six months pregnant after giving birth.
+This can be surprising to people who brought their pre-pregnancy clothes to the hospital and expected to slip into them right afterward.

 Something that I’ve heard raves about is a post-natal girdle recovery belt.
 It is designed to kind of hold everything in and get it back to the way it was before pregnancy.
 I bought one, and I was SO excited to use it…until it somehow got mixed in with the laundry at the hospital, never to be seen again.